software-architects/learn-blazor/content/pages/dynamic-content.md

 The class that is used for dynamically generating content is `Microsoft.AspNetCore.Blazor.RenderTree.RenderTreeBuilder` ([source on GitHub](https://github.com/aspnet/Blazor/blob/release/0.1.0/src/Microsoft.AspNetCore.Blazor/RenderTree/RenderTreeBuilder.cs)).
 It contains methods to open elements, add attributes, add content, add components, etc. Take a look at the source code or use IntelliSense in Visual Studio to see all available render methods.

-Note that you can put this class in your project's *Pages* folder where the rest of your Blazor templates are.
-Blazor's router will work just fine for your code-only component.
+Note that you can put this class anywhere in your project.
+Just make sure to add the `Route` attribute as shown in the example below.
+[Blazor's router](../router/) will work just fine for your code-only component.

 ```cs
 using Microsoft.AspNetCore.Blazor.Components;